 Authority After Consultation with Function 1.
 On behalf of the Council, to submit objections and pursue such objections at a public inquiry if needed to: (a) applications for operators licences (including variations) made under the Goods Vehicles (Licensing of Operators) Act 1995; and (b) reviews undertaken of existing licences.
 The appropriate ward councillors.
 Non- executive

-2. The determination of applications The Chairman Non-

-for street collections to provide of the executive

-funding to meet a major Licensing
+2. The determination of applications for street collections to provide funding to meet a major local/national/international disaster.
+The Chairman of the Licensing Committee.
+Non- executive

-local/national/international Committee.

-disaster.